msekletar/pms/README.md

 * Ruby 2.0 for running test

 ## Description
-After you check out git repo, you can try running `make` command.
+After you clone the git repo, you can try running `make` command.
 If you are lucky and compilation doesn't fail, then please use attached script `test.sh` to run the program.
-Script expects exactly one argument, a size of the input.
+Script expects exactly one argument, size of the input.
 It should be power of two, otherwise next bigger power of 2 will be used instead.
-Script will then generate random of given size and run the algorithm with required number of processors, which is log_2(input_size) + 1.
+Script will then generate random input file of given size and run the algorithm using required number of processors, which is log_2(input_size) + 1.

 ## Usage
 1. `git clone https://github.com/msekletar/pms.git`